Star Wars and what it means

 Everything Wrong With Star Wars Episode II: Attack of the Clones

-Everything Wrong With The Rise Of Skywalker
+Everything That Went Wrong With The Last Jedi

 So… “Star Wars 9: Episode 8 The Last Jedi” (2017).
 I thought it was slow and dull and pointless.
 More than anything, it’s disappointing.
 “Star Wars 7: Episode 7 The Force Awakens” (2015) was so much fun, with great pacing and appealing characters, and then to follow it with this long, dull, pointless… thing.